 Akron City Council voted 10-3 Monday night to move forward on a heavily contested plan to build a modern waste transfer station at a different site than its current operations.
 The three council members who voted against the ...

-Today we introduce two AI Anchors that will help me share the information.
-While they are not real, they sound real, and will help me get more information out on a consistent basis.
-Today, you will hear about a ruling on the ...
+Today, we introduce two AI Anchors that help me share information.
+While they are not real, they sound real and will help me consistently get more information out.
+Today, you will hear about a ruling on the Police shooting fr...

 Police Union Willing to Talk At an Akron City Council meeting, Brian Lucey, representing Akron's Fraternal Order of Police Lodge 7, stated the union's willingness to engage in discussions on police reform, offering to meet wi...